yonrasgg/TechNomadiX/_posts/2020-03-20-string-operations.md

 ---

-**Next Steps**: In the next post, we'll continue our journey by looking at **user input and output in Python**.
-Stay tuned and happy coding! 🐍💻
+**Next Steps**: In the next post, we'll continue our journey by looking at [*user input and output in Python*](https://gaaspkm.online/posts/user-input-output-in-python/).
+Stay tuned and happy coding!